deepanshs/csdmpy/docs/source/independentVariable/linear.rst

 `linearly_sampled` and one single-component dependent variable.
-For the remainder of this example, we only focus on the independent variable instance `i.e` the member of the :py:attr:`~csdfpy.CSDModel.dimensions` attribute's tuple from the ``testdata1`` instance.
+For the remainder of this example, we only focus on the independent variable instance `i.e` the member of the :attr:`~csdmpy.CSDM.dimensions` attribute's tuple from the ``testdata1`` instance.

 .. doctest::